google/flax/docs/design_notes/lift.md

 The answer to all these questions is "it depends".
 The behavior is ambiguous and the functional constraint elegantly avoids this problem.

-Flax introduces a safe way to have limited randomness and stateful variables in a JAX compatible form.
+Flax introduces a safe way to have limited randomness and stateful variables in a JAX-compatible form.
 The reason why the state in Flax is not problematic is because it is local: inside a Flax `Module` there are variables and PRNG sequences, but on the outside there are only JAX Arrays and PRNG keys.